 - Start a savings account to dip into during your maternity leave.

-5. Save gift cards for later use, too
+6. Save gift cards for later use

-Did you receive tons of gift cards during your baby shower?
+Did you receive gift cards during your baby shower?
 Before running to the store and buying everything now, save them for after the baby is born.
 Pace your spending so you have some cushion after delivery when you may be more strapped for cash and time.

-Or, if your family is like mine, expect to receive tons of food during those first few weeks.
-This saves you the time, money and trouble of finding your next meal.
-When people ask how they can help, bringing food is often on the top of the list.
+Or, if your family is like mine, expect to receive a lot of food during those first few weeks.
+This saves you the time, money, and trouble of finding your next meal.
+When people ask how they can help, bringing food is often at the top of the list.

-7. Open a college or savings fund for monetary gifts
+8. Open a savings fund

 9. Buy life insurance

 Not the most exciting tip, but probably the most money-saving of them all.
 You should buy life insurance for both you and your partner to cover the remaining spouse or children should one or both of you die.